Paul Flemming

 Paul Flemming (born October 8, 1968, in Halifax, Nova Scotia) is a Canadian curler.
-He currently skips his own team out of Halifax.
+In April 2024 Flemming's senior rink won the 2024 World Senior Curling Championships.

 Curling career

-Flemming's junior team was successful yet failed to ever win the Nova Scotia Junior Men's Championship, losing in the finals four times.
-In 1987, the team of Paul Flemming, Mike Mawhinney, Glen MacLeod, and Chris Oxner represented Nova Scotia at the Canada Winter Games in Sydney, Nova Scotia.
+Flemming's junior team was successful in Atlantic Canada, however, the team was unable to ever win the Nova Scotia Junior Men's Championship, losing in the finals four times.
+Flemming's first nationals appearance was in 1987, where the team of Paul Flemming, Mike Mawhinney, Glen MacLeod, and Chris Oxner represented Nova Scotia at the Canada Winter Games in Sydney, Nova Scotia.
 The team earned an undefeated record in the round robin, including a victory over Ontario's Wayne Middaugh.
 In the semi-finals of the playoffs Flemming's team beat Saskatchewan to earn a spot in the gold medal match.
 The Flemming team played John Boswick of Manitoba in the final and they held a lead until Manitoba stole a point in the eighth and two in the tenth end for the win.